StefanBielak/watch-app/README.md

 ![Screenshot](./screenshots/screenshot2.png)

 Description:
-Aplikacja łączy zegarek oraz prognozę pogody.
-Możemy wybrać dowolną stolicę państwa na świcie sprawdzić godzinę oraz pogodę w danym miejscu.
+The application combines a watch and a weather forecast.
+We can choose any capital city in the world to check the time and weather in a given place.
 Random facts from many fields make our time more pleasant.

 API :
 1. openweathermap